★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Counterarguments

-• Regulated customers can and do switch vendors when performance/throughput advantages justify the re-qualification effort
+• Regulated customers can switch when performance or throughput advantages are large enough

-• CROs and multi-site enterprises often maintain multi-vendor fleets
+• CROs and multi-site enterprises often operate multi-vendor fleets

 Strength